dotlang/language/doc/RFE.md

 ```
 so check is:
 `check = fn(Type: type, Remain: type, Target: type, x: Type|Remain, logic: fn(Type->Target) -> Target|nothing) {...}`
+Proposal: Indicate that we have check function that can be used with unions for type matching.

-? - It is a bit weird to write `$` in function call.
+Y - It is a bit weird to write `$` in function call.
 In java we write `<>` and it looks good because java separates generic type args from normal args.
 canwe handle this with optional arguments? mark it as `type|nothing` and in fn body write: `Type1=type//core_infere` and compiler will handle it properly
 but this means type should be at the end.